elifesciences-publications/cdpc/README.md

 # cdpc
-Bayesian method to estimate embryonic age for mouse embryos, as in Hayden et al, submitted.
+Bayesian method to estimate embryonic age for mouse embryos, as in Hayden et al, 2020. https://doi.org/10.7554/eLife.50103

 ## Construction of the model